 This process makes these short-term solutions the least attractive of all your options.
 But it can help if you need a little breathing room to get your personal finances in order.

-- Are Parent Plus Loans suspended for covid-19?
-Payments on Parent Plus Loans are suspended for covid through September 30, 2021, if they were made under the Federal Direct Loan Program.
-However, f your parent loans were made under the Federal Family Education Loan (FFEL) Program, you may not be eligible for the suspension.
+- Are Parent PLUS Loans suspended for covid-19?
+Payments on Parent PLUS Loans are suspended for covid through January 31, 2022, if they were made under the Federal Direct Loan Program.
+However, if your parent loans were made under the Federal Family Education Loan (FFEL) Program, you may not be eligible for the suspension.
 You can find out what type of loan you have by contacting your loan servicer.

 - garnish your wages